1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0- It prints Hello, World
 1- It displays a confused smiley
 2- It displays the contents of the file
+3- It displays the contents of two files